awsdocs/aws-proton-user-guide/doc_source/security-best-practices.md

 ## Use encryption to protect sensitive data<a name="encryption"></a>

-Within Proton, all customer data is encrypted by default using a Proton owned key\.
+Within AWS Proton, all customer data is encrypted by default using an AWS Proton owned key\.

-As a member of the platform team, you can provide a customer managed key to Proton to encrypt and secure your sensitive data\.
+As a member of the platform team, you can provide a customer managed key to AWS Proton to encrypt and secure your sensitive data\.
 Encrypt sensitive data at rest in your S3 bucket\.
-For more information, see [Data Protection in AWS Proton](data-protection.md)\.
+For more information, see [Data protection in AWS Proton](data-protection.md)\.

 ## Use AWS CloudTrail to view and log API calls<a name="cloudtrail"></a>

 AWS CloudTrail tracks anyone making API calls in your AWS account\.
-API calls are logged whenever anyone uses the Proton API, the Proton console or Proton AWS CLI commands\.
+API calls are logged whenever anyone uses the AWS Proton API, the AWS Proton console or AWS Proton AWS CLI commands\.
 Enable logging and specify an Amazon S3 bucket to store the logs\.
-That way, if you need to, you can audit who made what Proton call in your account\.
-For more information, see [Logging and monitoring](security-logging-and-monitoring.md)\.
+That way, if you need to, you can audit who made what AWS Proton call in your account\.
+For more information, see [Logging and monitoring in AWS Proton](security-logging-and-monitoring.md)\.